Frédéric Lefebvre: Political career

 Lefebvre was first elected to the National Assembly in the 2007 elections.
 In parliament, he served on the Finance Committee from 2007 until 2009.
 In 2008, he introduced an amendment to President Nicolas Sarkozy's immigration law to allow illegal foreign employees to apply for work permits if their employers can show they are important to the economy.

 Lefebvre was the UMP's candidate in the for First constituency for French residents overseas (for French expatriates in Canada and the United States) in the 2012 legislative election, but lost against Corinne Narassiguin, who received 54.01% of the votes.
 On 15 February 2013, the Constitutional Council canceled the election and said Corinne Narassiguin ineligible.
 He topped the first round of the early parliamentary elections, and after the second round, 9 June 2013, he was elected against the Socialist candidate, Frank Scemama, with 53.72% of the vote.
 He subsequently served on the Defence Committee from 2013 until 2017.

+On 11 February 2014, Lefebvre was among the guests invited to the state dinner hosted by U.S. President Barack Obama in honor of President François Hollande at the White House.

 Lefebvre was a candidate in the 2016 Republican presidential primary.

 In the 2017 elections, Lefebvre lost his re-election race against Roland Lescure, the candidate of La République En Marche!
 (LREM); Lescure won 80 percent of the vote, to Lefebvre's 20 percent.

 In November 2017, Lefebvre was among the co-founders of Agir and served as the party's vice-chairman.
 In 2019, however, he joined LREM.